MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 ### 3.18.5, Reduce the impact of the mortar
 `alchemy.cpp`

-Aim: Make mortar quality above or below 1.0 have 50% less of an effect, to stop stacking equipment and ingredients resulting in way too strong potions at the high end
+The aim here was to make mortar quality above or below 1.0 have 50% less of an effect, to limit how much the player can stack multipliers to potion strength, to avoid (or at least delay) making absurdly strong potions at the high end

 **Original code**
 ```